Bobby Smith (activist): Activism

 In August 2014, Smith camped outside the holiday home of Prime Minister David Cameron, in Daymer Bay, Cornwall.
 Smith was briefly arrested after using a megaphone in an attempt to speak to Cameron the previous day.

-In September 2014, Smith and fellow activist Carol Wheeler protested outside the home of Broxbourne MP Charles Walker.
-Smith said "My children are growing up without a father, I want a review of my case, or for someone to bring it up for debate – to give fathers equal rights, ending secrecy in Family Courts and judgements on balance of probability."
+In September 2014, Smith and fellow activist Carol Wheeler protested outside the home of Charles Walker, the MP for Broxbourne.
+Smith said, "My children are growing up without a father, I want a review of my case, or for someone to bring it up for debate – to give fathers equal rights, ending secrecy in Family Courts and judgements on balance of probability."
 Walker spoke of the protest in Parliament as a point of order, saying, "I recognise the right to protest, but the use of a loud-hailer made it almost impossible to hold a conversation with those visiting my surgeries."

 In November 2014, Smith, accompanied by Wheeler, covered the A Real Birmingham Family statue with a white sheet and pictures of his own two daughters in protest at no father being included in the statue.
 Smith said "They've depicted the normal family with no fathers.
 There's nothing wrong with single mothers, but this statue is saying one person can do both jobs, and I believe kids are always better off with both parents in their lives."

-The director of the Ikon Gallery Jonathan Watkins said of Smith's protest after meeting with him, "We had a good exchange of ideas, he has his take on things, and I have my take on things.
+The director of the Ikon Gallery, Jonathan Watkins, said of Smith's protest after meeting with him, "We had a good exchange of ideas, he has his take on things, and I have my take on things.
 I think it's great that somebody has the freedom to express themselves.
 It's all good, it's part of this democratic society that we cherish."

 In December 2014, Smith, along with other protesters from New Fathers 4 Justice, carried out a protest at the Witney constituency home of Prime Minister David Cameron, that resulted in Smith and the other protesters being issued with an harassment order.
 In a video taken by the protesters, Cameron told the group, "I really think you've made your point and you can go now.
 You are frightening my children and the neighbours and that's not fair."
-Smith said, "We have been protesting within the law, we haven’t been using a loud hailer and were within our rights to be there" and "I’m not going to give up".
+Smith said, "We have been protesting within the law, we haven't been using a loud hailer and were within our rights to be there" and "I'm not going to give up".